State Lobbying Activities

 - A university employee who gives testimony before a committee of the general assembly or a rule-making board or commission as a result of a mandatory order or subpoena commanding that the employee appear or testify, or making the employee a respondent in an official proceeding before the committee, board, or commission;

 - A university employee in the course of his or her official duties for the purpose of providing information to a state official, board, or commission, or any member of a board or commission, provided that such employee has informed the president or a chancellor, or a designee of the president or a chancellor, and notifies the Office of Government Relations, in advance of such communication and provided that such communication is within the purview of the employee’s responsibilities;

-- A university faculty member regarding subject matter which is within the faculty member’s area of expertise or academic interest or which is related to a university course, provided that faculty member clarifies that he or she does not represent the views of the University and notifies the Office of Government Relations prior to the communication;
+- A university faculty member regarding subject matter which is within the faculty member’s area of expertise or academic interest or which is related to a university course, provided that faculty member clarifies that he or she does not represent the views of the university and notifies the Office of Government Relations prior to the communication; or

 - A university faculty member or student during an academic exercise related to a university course, provided that faculty member clarifies that the communication does not represent the views of the university and makes the Office of Government Relations aware of the activities prior to the communication.